followmyutopia/devextreme-documentation/api-reference/20 Data Visualization Widgets/20 dxTreeMap/6 Node/3 Methods/isHovered().md

 <!--/returnDescription-->

 <!--fullDescription-->
-[note]When the user hovers the cursor over a group, the group changes its style.
+[note]When the user pauses on a group, the group changes its style.
 The tiles belonging to that group also change their style.
 However, the **isHovered()** method of the tiles will return *false*, although visually they have entered the hover state.
 <!--/fullDescription-->